Measurements of differential cross sections of Higgs boson production through gluon fusion in the $H\to WW^{\ast}\to e\nu\mu\nu$ final state at $\sqrt{s} = 13$ TeV with the ATLAS detector: Signal and background modelling

 Production of $Z\gamma$ and $W\gamma$ events was modelled using \SHERPA[2.2.8] at NLO accuracy for up to one jet, using the \NNPDF[3.0nnlo] PDFs.
 They were interfaced with \SHERPA[2.2.8] for the UE and PS.

 The $W$+jets process modelling is based on a purely data-driven method.
 However, MC samples are used to validate the estimation as well as to estimate the sample composition uncertainties.
-The $V$+jets processes simulated in \POWHEG \MiNLO interfaced with \Pythia[8], and using the AZNLO tune, are used for the validation of the $W$+jets modelling.
+The $V$+jets processes simulated in \POWHEG \MiNLO interfaced with \Pythia[8], are used for the validation of the $W$+jets modelling.
 The PDF set used in \POWHEG was \CT[14nnlo] whereas the PDF set used in the parton shower was \CTEQ[6L1lo].
 The alternative $V$+jets samples used to estimate certain systematic uncertainties were produced using \MGNLO.

+For the background processes, the AZNLO tune~\cite{STDM-2012-23} is used for the diboson processes, while the A14 tune~\cite{ATL-PHYS-PUB-2014-021} is used for other processes.

 The full list of Monte Carlo generators involved in the estimates used for this analysis is shown in Table~\ref{tab:mcsamples}.